gcristian/minka/README.md

 - Run MapReduce, use Hadoop for that !

 Minka does not necessary fit a big-data environment, it's more to distribution and balancing like ZK is to coordination, a tool, not a platform.

+## Where it was born:

+- in [Flowics]() we're a company for social media amplification, for which there's an ETL-like staging of info., before we can provide it to the frontend UI.
+The need arise to satisfy the distribution and balance of fetchers from multiple sources, that need to be coordinated, as an elastic always available service.

+I'm Cristian Gonzalez, I've been coding more time than the time I had not :)

+You can reach me at gcristian@gmail, and at: [Linkedin](https://www.linkedin.com/in/gcristian)